Katherine O'Doherty

-Katherine "Kitty" O'Doherty (3 March 1881 - 23 March 1969) was an Irish republican and member of Cumann na mBan.
+Katherine O'Doherty (3 March 1881 – 23 March 1969) was an Irish republican and member of Cumann na mBan.

 Early life and family

-Katherine "Kitty" O'Doherty was born Katherine Gibbons on 3 March 1881 in Tyrrellspass, County Westmeath.
+Katherine Gibbons was born on 3 March 1881 in Tyrrellspass, County Westmeath.
 Her parents were Edward, Royal Irish Constabulary sergeant, and Anne Gibbons (née Crossan).
 The family home was in Collinstown, County Westmeath.
-O'Dohety's brother was a priest and chaplain at a public school in Yorkshire, England.
+Her father's brother was a priest and chaplain at a public school in Yorkshire, England.
 He arranged for her to be educated there, and this led to her becoming fluent in German.
 She attended the Loreto convent, Navan and then entered a teacher training college in Belfast.
 She taught in a national school in Dublin until 1912.
 Her sister, Mother Columba of Loreto Convent in Navan, wrote the republican ballad Who fears to speak of Easter week?.
 She married Séamus O'Doherty in 1911.

 Activism

 O'Doherty was a supporter of nationalist and other radical causes.
 She was a member of the Gaelic League and the suffragette movement, through which she became friends with Hanna Sheehy-Skeffington.
 She worked in soup kitchens organised by Constance Markievicz during the 1913 Lockout.
 She became a member of Cumann na mBan in 1914, and went on to become quartermaster of the Ard Craobh branch.
 She stated that the branch drilled regularly, though with poor uniforms and no guns.
 Commenting on the poor quality of the women's uniforms, O'Doherty commented that they looked "as if they were cut out with a knife and fork".
 The O'Dohertys stored arms in their house in the run up to the Easter Rising in 1916.
 O'Doherty moved weapons around Dublin, and organised concerts to fund raise for the Irish Volunteers.
 This led to the police watching their house, but her husband's job as a travelling salesman provided ample cover for their activities.
 The Irish Republican Brotherhood member, Bulmer Hobson, who opposed the Easter Rising was detained at the O'Doherty home until the Rising had begun.

 Her husband had been tasked by Tom Clarke in rebuilding the IRB after the Rising, with the temporary supreme council meeting at their home at 32 Connaught Street, Phibsborough.
 From 1916 to 1917, O'Doherty worked full-time as the voluntary secretary and trustee of the National Aid Society Office.
 The Society was a charity to support the families of those killed or imprisoned after the 1916 Rising.
 She is acknowledged as being partly responsible for the appointment of Michael Collins as the paid secretary of the organisation in February 1917.
 Their house continued to be a meeting place, and later a safe house, for republicans.